Does Regulating Access to Pornographic Content on the Internet to Protect Minors Infringe on the First Amendment Rights of Adults?

 ‘Providing a safe environment for children online is a laudable goal, but COPA unnecessarily sacrifices constitutionally protected free speech for adults in a fatally flawed attempt to ‘protect’ children,’ commented Will Doherty, EFF Online Activist.

-The Children’s Online Protection Act, also known as ‘CDA II,’ was part two of Congress’ ongoing attempts to ‘protect’ children while negating the First Amendment of the U.S. Constitution.”May 22, 2001 - Electronic Frontier Foundation (EFF)
+The Children’s Online Protection Act, also known as ‘CDA II,’ was part two of Congress’ ongoing attempts to ‘protect’ children while negating the First Amendment of the U.S. Constitution.”May 22, 2001

 The American Library Association (ALA) stated in its Jan.
 18, 2001 press release titled “American Library Association Votes to Challenge CIPA,” that: